simplicitesoftware/heroku/README.md

 and/or static JavaScript files in `webapps/ROOT/scripts`
 and/or static CSS/images files in `webapps/ROOT/images`

-Commit your changes to the local copy of the Git repository `git commit <...>`, then deploy to Heroku by:
+Commit your changes to the local copy of the Git repository `git commit <...>`, then deploy to Heroku by pushing to the `heroku` remote:

 ```
 git push heroku master